abenori/TeX2img/README.md

 * PDFium: modified BSD license.
 * pdfiumdraw: modified BSD license.

-For the detail, see the pages of each library.
+For the detail, see the site of each library.

 ## History (after 2.0)